rmgdojo/CodeDojos/Chip-8 Challenge/src/README.md

 https://github.com/craigthomas/Chip8Assembler - CHIP 8 assembler project (useful for list of mnemonics)

 http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#00EE - Detail on what each instruction does (note this uses different mnemonics to Craig Thomas's list)

+https://github.com/jamesmcm/chip8go - Some great detail on this page (including the need for a built-in font)